Trish Regan: CNBC (2007–12)

-During her tenure at CNBC, Regan hosted a daily markets show and created documentary long-form programming for the network.
+During her tenure at CNBC, Regan hosted a daily-markets show and created documentary long-form programming for the network.

 Regan was nominated for a Best Documentary Emmy Award while also earning a Gerald Loeb nomination for her documentary work on "Against the Tide: The Battle for New Orleans" – an investigative piece on the New Orleans levee system, after Hurricane Katrina.

 Bloomberg Television (2012–15)

-Prior to joining Fox, Regan was an anchor at Bloomberg Television where she hosted the daily global market show, "Street Smart with Trish Regan."
+Prior to joining Fox, Regan was an anchor at Bloomberg Television, where she hosted the daily global market show, Street Smart with Trish Regan.

 Fox Business and Fox News (2015–2020)

 Regan joined Fox News and Fox Business in 2015, serving as anchor for The Intelligence Report with Trish Regan weekdays.
 She switched to a traditional conservative talk format for a new primetime show in 2018, titled Trish Regan Primetime.

 Denmark comments

 In August 2018, Regan likened Denmark to Venezuela.
-Regan said Denmark's economic model was unfeasible and argued that "there's something rotten in Denmark".
+Regan said Denmark's economic model was unfeasible and argued, "there's something rotten in Denmark".
 During the segment, Regan sought to demonstrate that the economic model in Denmark was unfeasible.
-She made a number of misleading claims about Denmark, including: "everyone in Denmark is working for the government" and "no-one wants to work".
-The segment stirred controversy in both Denmark and the U.S., with news outlets, politicians, experts, and the Danish government noting that, relative to the United States, Denmark is ranked higher on indicators of economic freedom, ease-of-doing-business, happiness, and has higher employment figures.
+She made a number of misleading claims about Denmark, including: "everyone in Denmark is working for the government" and "no one wants to work".
+The segment stirred controversy in both Denmark and the U.S., with news outlets, politicians, experts, and the Danish government noting that, relative to the United States, Denmark is ranked higher on indicators of economic freedom, ease-of-doing-business, and happiness, and has higher employment figures.
 Regan's figures about Danish unemployment were only correct if she included unemployed babies, children, and retired people; Denmark's unemployment rate was actually lower than that of the U.S. Danish Social Democrat politician Dan Jørgensen ridiculed and criticized Regan's remarks, calling them "untrue."
-Regan also said "nobody graduates from school" because the government "pays" students to go to school; according to The Washington Post, while direct comparisons are difficult, fewer than 60% of US college students finish in six years, whereas in Denmark 79% of undergraduates finish their coursework.
-The paper noted that this includes American students who can't afford college in the United States.
+Regan also said, "nobody graduates from school" because the government "pays" students to go to school; according to The Washington Post, while direct comparisons are difficult, fewer than 60% of US college students finish in six years, whereas in Denmark, 79% of undergraduates finish their coursework.
+The paper noted that this includes American students who cannot afford college in the United States.

 After her remarks were criticized in the US and Danish press, Regan attempted to clarify her remarks, saying: "Just to be clear, I was never implying that conditions in Denmark were similar in any way to the current tragedy on the ground there in Venezuela".
 She added, "I was merely pointing out, using reports from The Atlantic, The Independent, and other publications, that socialism is not the way."
-These sources have since rebutted her claim, stating that "Our articles do not show that socialism does not definitively work".
+These sources have since rebutted Regan's claim, stating, "Our articles do not show that socialism does not definitively work".